 What will I experience during a bone densitometry?

-- You will be asked to lie down on the scanning table, where a component that is suspended in the air like an arm will hover over, but not touch, your body.
+- You will be asked to lie down on the scanning table, where the arm of the machine will hover over, but not touch, your body.

 - You will be asked to remain still for the duration of the procedure, which lasts approximately three minutes.

-- You will be able to communicate with the technologist throughout the procedure even though the technologist must leave the room for the duration of the process.
+- You will be able to communicate with the technologist throughout the procedure.

 - Read the general instructions on our home page.